Passing it On: Film Connection mentor Jason Winn fosters Creative Can-Do

 For Jason’s teaching style, part of helping students find their niche includes giving them opportunities in their areas of interest.
-“We just shot basically a mini-feature…called ‘Paula Peril: The Serpent Cult’ (in Apprentice Media below), and my students were highly involved,” says Jason.
+“We just shot basically a mini-feature…called ‘Paula Peril: The Serpent Cult’ and my students were highly involved,” says Jason.
 “One of my students, [Tal Broome], pitched me some ideas creatively, like, ‘Hey, I wanna build some stuff and I know how to do it.’
 And I was like, ‘Great.
 Draw me up some sketches and make a pitch.’… Since then, I’ve introduced him to some production designers in town…And then Dennis Catalan had expressed some interest in doing VFX, and so he pitched me some ideas.
 I was like, ‘Yeah, man.’”

 Jason stresses, however, that the students themselves have something to do with the opportunities they create for themselves while working with him.